Managing SKUs

 is true

-or the tax code of the SKU's represents a physical product, and vice versa.
+, then the SKU's or the tax code of the SKU's represents a physical product, and vice versa.

-For details, refer to how products are classified as physical or digital on the Product basics page.
+For details, refer to on the page.

-A SKU's unique identifier is represented by id
+A unique identifier is represented by id

 .